 - Preheat oven to 350F.
 Grease a Corningware CW 3-qt.
 Pool Baker with cooking spray.
 Arrange donut pieces to cover the bottom of the dish.

 - In a large bowl, mix together eggs, milk, vanilla and salt.
 Pour evenly over donuts.
 Cover and refrigerate overnight.

 - To prepare the caramel, heat brown sugar, corn syrup, butter and salt in a sauce pan over medium heat.
 Stir till the butter is melted.
 Remove from heat once mixture starts to bubble all over.

 - Add in 1/4 cup heavy cream and stir to combine.
 Then add the last 1/4 of heavy cream and stir to combine.
-Let cool a few minutes before pouring over the donut mixture.
+Let cool a few minutes before pouring over your desired amount on the donut mixture.
+You can save extra for serving.
 Sprinkle pecans on top.

-- Bake for 30 minutes in a 350F oven or until golden brown.
+- Bake for 30 minutes until golden brown.
 Serve hot.

 Disclosure: This post is sponsored by World Kitchen.
 I was compensated monetarily and with product.
 All opinions expressed are my own.